goldstrike77/ansible-role-linux-elasticsearch/README.md

 - [Contributors](#Contributors)

 ## Overview
-This Ansible role installs Elasticsearch on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.
+Elasticsearch is the living heart of what is today’s the most popular log analytics platform — the ELK Stack (Elasticsearch, Logstash and Kibana).
+Elasticsearch’s role is so central that it has become synonymous with the name of the stack itself.
 Elasticsearch is a search engine based on the Lucene library.
 It provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.
+Completely open source and built with Java, Elasticsearch is a NoSQL database.
+That means it stores data in an unstructured way and that you cannot use SQL to query it.
+In the context of data analysis, Elasticsearch is used together with the other components in the ELK Stack, Logstash and Kibana, and plays the role of data indexing and storage.

 ## Requirements
 ### Operating systems
+This Ansible role installs Elasticsearch on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.
 This role will work on the following operating systems:

   * CentOS 7